Tampa's Gay Bars & Clubs: Introducing the GaYbor District

 A coalition of Tampa gay bars and clubs and other gay-friendly businesses began about four years ago against the backdrop of a popular nightclub and restaurant strip.

-Tampa – Alan Marchman and Shane McAndrews of North Carolina have made Ybor City their favorite destination spot for the past three years, calling it a "hidden gem" for gay singles and couples, a place where they always feel at home.
+TAMPA – Alan Marchman and Shane McAndrews of North Carolina have made Ybor City their favorite destination spot for the past three years, calling it a "hidden gem" for gay singles and uples, a place where they always feel at home.

 "When you think of gay districts, you tend to think Miami or the Keys," said Marchman, 32.
 "You don’t think Tampa.
 A friend in the Keys told us about 'GaYbor' and we came here and were surprised."